State of AI in Marketing (2026): 7 Trends Reshaping the Industry

 AI search adoption and traffic:

 ChatGPT processes 2.5 billion prompts daily with 800M+ weekly active users.
-AI Overviews appear on 30-48% of Google searches depending on the tracking source and timeframe — up from single digits in early 2025.
+AI Overviews appear on 48% of Google queries as of April 2026 reaching 2 billion monthly users— up 58% from 31% in February 2025.
 89% of B2B buyers use generative AI during purchasing research.
 AI search visitors convert at 4-5x the rate of traditional organic traffic.

 Citation patterns and benchmarks: